amiryusupov/amiryusupov/README.md

 My name is **Amir Yusupov**.
 <br>
-I am a full-stack web developer from Urgench, Uzbekistan, specializing in all things JavaScript, Node.js, React & TypeScript.
+I am a full-stack web developer from Urgench, Uzbekistan, specializing in all things JavaScript, TypeScript, Node.js, React.js & Next.js.
 <br>
 I have been a web developer since 2020.